 - Tomato paste

-- The first step is to blanch the hominy.
-Bring a large pot of salted water to a boil and add the hominy.
+Blanch the hominy.
+Bring a large pot of water to a boil and add a couple tablespoons of salt and the hominy.
 If you are using canned hominy, cover and remove from the heat immediately.
 If you are using fresh hominy, let cook until just tender, about 3 minutes then remove from the heat and cover.
 Let the hominy bloom in the hot water while you prepare the sauce.

 If, like me, you are lucky enough to live close to a well-stocked Latin grocery store, you will be able to find a few different options when it comes to buying hominy.
 They all cook a bit differently so let’s go through them one by one.